 Since 2000, housing prices across the largest metropolitan areas grew or declined at different rates.
 As a means for comparison, the S&P Case Shiller HPI is graphed against the Consumer Price Index.

-Currently, 16 of the 20 markets show greater growth in home prices since 2000 compared to the trend in consumer prices.
+Currently, 17 of the 20 markets show greater growth in home prices since 2000 compared to the trend in consumer prices.
 That is, home prices grew faster than inflation.

-And Chicago, Detroit and Cleveland markets continue to show home prices that have not kept pace with inflation.
+Chicago, Detroit and Cleveland markets continue to show home prices that have not kept pace with inflation.